SilkeAllmannLab/snakemake_bsaseq/README.md

 `conda install mamba -n base -c conda-forge --yes`

+## 1.2 Clone the pipeline repository :cat:

+From GitHub, copy the repo link: `https://github.com/SilkeAllmannLab/snakemake_bsaseq.git`

+Then run `git clone https://github.com/SilkeAllmannLab/snakemake_bsaseq.git` on a cluster e.g. crunchomics.
+You will now have a folder named "snakemake_bsaseq/" from where all following commands should be run.

-## 1.2 Install the Snakemake pipeline dependencies
+## 1.3 Install the Snakemake pipeline dependencies

 Place yourself in the `snakemake_bsaseq/` folder and run: